prince-ph0en1x/prince-ph0en1x.github.io/pages/musings.md

 * "Sarcasm is a word in the lexicon"... is a self-referential statement.
 It is either false, or true but cannot be proven in the premise while preserving it sarcastic truth at the same instant!
 Godel's Incompleteness Theorem.
 * All of learning theory is mostly "Classification + Correlation"... dividing data into sets and understanding the relations between them.
 * Pressing UnDo does not take you into the past, it takes you to an alternate future.
 Pressing ReDo does not correct your mistake, it accounts for a misjudgment requiring two actions.
+* When you are rolling some dice you can either accept that the results are truly random or you can believe that they are decided by God.
+But, if you choose the latter, you must understand that this God of yours must roll some virtual dice of his own in order to decide your dice rolling results.
+* Probabilities do not exist.
+It is only useful for faking the future as present.
+Statistics is what is real.
+* If a string is compressed, it must include the decompressor compiler length as part of it.
+* Randomness is not predictable, not patterned, not biased.
+Randomness is whatever is left over when we have listed all the known patterns in the universe. [ref][https://www.3quarksdaily.com/3quarksdaily/2014/10/randomness-the-ghost-in-the-machine.html]

 ## My 'dharma'